 I am a Pluralistic counsellor practicing in Dundee.
 If you are struggling with a difficult issue, then I would like to offer you a safe and confidential space where you can talk through things.

 I currently offer online counselling, both for individuals and also relationship counselling for monogamous couples and polyamorous groups.

 I charge £40 for a 60 minute session, and we can work together for a fixed short term period to achieve a specific goal, or have an open-ended agreement if you want to explore a complex or long-term issue.

-I am available to take new clients at present, though only through telephone and online counselling until further notice.
+I am available to take new clients at present, on Wednesday afternoons only.